Hi, my name is Jo

 For me the learning never stops – as I continue to evolve myself, new scientific studies are released or disproved, and contemporary understanding of what constitutes health develops.
 I follow where my interests lead at any given moment with the proviso that all learning should add a layer to what I already know about human existence.
 This could include mind-body medicine, physical-biochemical research, spiritual-transpersonal wellbeing, subtle anatomy and energetic medicine, or the impact of environmental factors on health.

 Throughout my long journey to date, my area of specific interest is mind-body medicine and the multiple aspects of bioenergetics.
-As such, mental and emotional wellbeing, as well as how people create, hold and use their energy – in every way – forms the heart of my clinical practice.
-With due respect for traditional medicine, I am equally informed by the more contemporary approaches of functional and lifestyle medicine.
+As such, mental and emotional wellbeing, as well as how people create, hold and use their energy – in every way – forms the heart of my consulting practice.
+With due respect for traditional medicine, I am equally informed by the more contemporary approaches of functional and lifestyle medicine and apply this to each case.
 Ultimately I embrace a paradigm whereby I acknowledge myself and others as an integrated whole of body-mind-spirit-environment and approach my work and life accordingly.
-As such, equal importance is given to each persons subtle anatomy, as it is to the physical-mental-emotional aspects of wellbeing that many clients are more familiar with.
+As such, equal importance is given to a persons subtle anatomy, as it is to their physical, mental and emotional aspects of wellbeing – the latter of which are what many clients are more familiar with.

-This uniquely integrative naturopathic approach gives me the agility to work on all aspects of health and wellbeing; however I work especially well with professionals who find themselves experiencing fatigue, suffering the effects of stress and/or anxiety, and those whose most accurate description is ‘burnt out’ – all individuals who have lost their mojo, their vitality, and who know they can enjoy better health and energy.
-Many of my clients are not only looking for an individualised, holistic, achievable solution to their health challenges – but need a personal wellbeing-oriented coach and mentor, to support them in implementing incremental changes, so they can get where they want to be.
-The other aspect to my work is to support those who are pro-actively wanting to build their resilience to everyday life with regular relaxation and restoration using Reiki therapy.
+This uniquely integrative approach gives me the agility to work on all aspects of health and wellbeing; however I work especially well with those who find themselves experiencing fatigue, suffering the effects of stress and/or anxiety, and those whose most accurate description is ‘burnt out’ – all individuals who have lost their mojo, their vitality, and who know they can enjoy better health and energy.
+Many of my clients are not only looking for an individualised, holistic, achievable solution to their health challenges – but need a personal wellbeing-oriented accountability coach and mentor, to support them in implementing incremental changes, so they can get where they want to be.
+Another aspect to my work is to offer support to those who are pro-actively wanting to build their resilience to everyday life with regular relaxation and restoration using Reiki therapy.

-Whilst I may certainly recommend herbal, nutritional, dietary and lifestyle prescriptions for my clients depending upon their needs; I find much of our work together also involves teaching experiential techniques that allow them to live differently; for example via a program of mind-body skills training – something they can then take with them for life.
-In my experience this is a more sustainable long-term solution for wellbeing.
+Whilst I may certainly recommend herbal, nutritional, dietary and lifestyle prescriptions for my clients depending upon their needs; I find an important part of our work together also involves getting back to basics and teaching experiential techniques that allow them to self-regulate via breathing exercises, or other mind-body skills training – something they can then take with them for life.
+In my experience this is a more sustainable long-term solution for wellbeing than endless prescriptions.